openintegrationhub/OIH-Edge-Extension/README.md

 ## Component configuration

 In OIH Edge there are 3 types of components: source, analytics and sink components.

+### Source components

-The source components are always the first step of the OIH Edge Flow.
+Source components are always the first step of the OIH Edge Flow.
 The task of these components is to establish connectivity (to an IoT device) and to carry out user-defined data mapping.

-### _Source components_
+The source components write their data into the buffer where they can then be processed by the EdgeOrchestrator.

-MQTT Connector
+#### MQTT Connector

      "name": "connector",
      "config": {